 General expectations of Thea Bowman Scholarship recipients:

-- Meet regularly with their University mentor and participate in all University activities that are related to their educational, personal, social and spiritual growth.
+- Meet regularly with their college or university mentor and participate in all activities that are related to their educational, personal, social, civic, and spiritual growth.

 - Complete 30 hours per year of spiritual growth and development service

 - Complete 30 hours per year of community service

 - Attend and participate in summer enrichment symposiums sponsored by the Foundation.

 - Behavior will be in keeping with the moral and ethical standards of the Catholic Church.